 Other coverages which may be included are cover for the cost of collection of compensation owed to you and cover for legal expenses related to healthcare costs in the event of injuries.
 Some policies also cover the cost of victim support services.

 In addition to accidents involving a car, some policies also cover traffic incidents which occur when you are walking, cycling, or using public transportation.
 Some cover incidents which occur when you are driving a boat or an airplane.

 The geographical coverage of policies is also worth taking a look at.
 Typically, motorist legal insurance covers legal costs incurred in Switzerland and Liechtenstein.
 Many policies extend coverage to a number of countries in Europe.
 A handful of policies provide global coverage.

 The legal insurance comparison lets you sort policies based on their geographic coverage.
 Just select “Coverage Switzerland”, “Coverage Europe” or “Coverage World” in the “Sort by” dropdown menu.
 Each policy’s geographic coverage is clearly stated on its information page (click on the “Info” link).

-What is not covered by motor legal insurance?
+What is not covered by motorist legal insurance?

 2. Deliberate traffic crimes.
-When you drive under the influence of drugs or alcohol, or deliberately engage in hazardous driving, resulting legal expenses normally will not be covered by motor legal insurance.
+When you drive under the influence of drugs or alcohol, or deliberately engage in hazardous driving, resulting legal expenses normally will not be covered by motorist legal insurance.

 3. Hopeless cases.
 If the insurance company deems a case impossible to win, the company may opt to compensate you with a one-time benefit rather than cover the cost of legal action.